 The course aims to introduce the students to the concept of behavioral finance and its impact on financial markets and decision making.
-Investigates behavioral traits such as overconfidence, representativeness, and anchoring and loss aversion and demonstrates how these psychological phenomena impact on an individual's behavior.
-Other topics covered include the impact of behavioral
+Investigates behavioral traits such as overconfidence, representativeness, and anchoring and loss aversion and demonstrates how these psychological phenomena impact on an

-FINA 404 Personal Financial Planning (3 crs)
+FINA 404 Personal Financial Planning

 The courses covers all aspect of personal Financial planning and management for any individual and includes personal investing goals and strategies; budgeting to match income and expenses; developing a savings plan; controlling expenses and credit usage; owning and financing a home; investment options and analysis, determining life, health, home, auto insurance needs; and retirement planning.
-Prerequisite: 4th Year Standing
+Prerequisite: FINA 401 & FINA 402